February 27, 2022

 [go to the table with the large pitcher of water, and an empty pitcher set in a large bowl]

-All of these fill us up until we are overflowing.
-We are motivated to share with others because following Jesus Christ makes a difference in our own lives, right here and right now!
+All of these fill us up so that we are overflowing.
+We are motivated to share with others because we know what a difference Jesus Christ makes in our own lives, right here and right now!

 There are a whole lot of people living in various kinds of hell right here on earth.
 People like Saul, who had just lost his eyesight.
 He had been sitting in total darkness for three days.
 He was so distraught he couldn’t eat or drink.
-He was probably wondering if God was about to zap him for rejecting Jesus and his followers.
+He might have been wondering if God was about to zap him for rejecting Jesus and his followers.

 Meanwhile, Jesus was working on a guy named Ananias.
 Ananias was a reluctant evangelist if there ever was one.
 He had every right to be.
 Saul was the last person he would have ever tried to tell about Jesus.
 Saul had participated in the killing of the first Christian martyr.
 Christians were running scared because “Saul was breathing threats against them.”
 Saul was an unlikely candidate for evangelism.